nelsonghezzi/spring-boot-starter-sample/README.md

 ### Automatic registration for the `EventPublisherAutoConfiguration`

-The heart of the autoconfiguration relies on the [`META-INF/spring.factories`](event-publisher-autoconfigure/src/main/resources/META-INF/spring.factories) file, which registers the `EventPublisherAutoConfiguration` class as a Spring Boot Configuration.
+The heart of the Autoconfiguration relies on the [`META-INF/spring.factories`](event-publisher-autoconfigure/src/main/resources/META-INF/spring.factories) file, which registers the `EventPublisherAutoConfiguration` class as a Spring Boot Configuration.

 ### Use of `spring-boot-configuration-processor`